mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Misc

+- Exported more Data Models as TypeScript types
 - Handle error exceptions from Gatherer
 - Handle error exceptions from Scryfall
 - Handle crashes if fields are not found